Ola-mide/alx-low_level_programming/0x0A-argc_argv/README.md

 # Description

-A directory for task dealing with arguments to the main function which are argc and argv[]
+A directory for tasks dealing with arguments to the main function which are argc and *argv[]

 ## Format